rabBit64/Sign-language-recognition-with-RNN-and-Mediapipe/README.md

 ### Data Preprocessing with Mediapipe (Desktop on CPU)
 Create training data on Desktop with input video using [Multi Hand Tracking](https://github.com/google/mediapipe/blob/master/mediapipe/docs/multi_hand_tracking_mobile_gpu.md).
-Gesture recognition with deep learning model can be done with (x,y) coordinate changes of **hand landmarks** RNN training per frame.
+Gesture recognition with deep learning model can be done with **hand landmark features** per frame with RNN training .

 **CUSTOMIZE:**
 - Use video input instead of Webcam on Desktop to train with video data
-- Compute hand landmarks coordinate changes for every frame per one word and make it into one txt file
+- Preprocess hand landmarks for every frame per one word and make it into one txt file

 ### 1. Set up Hand Tracking framework
 * Install Medapipe